JoelMWatson/JoelMWatson.github.io/reading-notes/class-17-reading/README.md

 #### Can a socket connection application be connected to multiple socket servers?

-A socket connection application can only connect to one socket server.
+A socket connection application can only connect to one socket server at a time.

 #### Can an application be both a socket server and a socket connection?